 In order to understand the causes of Air pollution, several divisions can be made.

-Visible air pollution, as the name suggests, can be visible.
+- Visible air pollution: As the name suggests, this pollution can be visible.
 The smog you see over a city is an example of visible pollution.

-Invisible air pollutants are less noticeable, but they can be more deadly.
-Good examples of invisible air pollutants are sulfur dioxide, carbon monoxide and nitrogen oxides.
+- Invisible air pollution: This is less noticeable but can be more deadly.
+Good examples of invisible air pollutants are sulfur dioxide, carbon monoxide, and nitrogen oxides.

-Secondary pollutants are the ones that are caused by the intermingling and reactions of primary pollutants.
+- Secondary pollutants: These ones that are caused by the intermingling and reactions of primary pollutants.
 Smog created by the interactions of several primary pollutants is known as a secondary pollutant.

 Top-ten Kinds of Air Pollution